All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not every healing protocol needs GH peptides.
 Here's when adding them may be beneficial.

-Good candidates for a full healing + GH stack: - Adults over 40 (whose natural GH levels are declining) - People recovering from significant injuries or surgery - Athletes returning from injury who need detailed recovery support - People with slow-healing injuries that haven't responded well to basic approaches - Patients who also want the sleep, energy, and body composition benefits of GH optimization
+Good candidates for a full healing + GH stack: - Adults over 40 (whose natural GH levels are declining) - People recovering from significant injuries or surgery - Athletes returning from injury who need detailed recovery support - People with slow-healing injuries that haven't responded well to basic approaches - Patients who also want the sleep, energy, and body composition benefits of GH improvement

 When BPC-157/TB-500 alone may be sufficient: - Minor injuries (mild strains, minor tendinitis) - Younger adults with presumably adequate natural GH levels - People who want to keep the protocol simple and cost-effective - Short-term healing goals (4-6 weeks)